Supreme Court registry

 - A civil matter involves a party (an entity such as a person, company or government agency) who is in dispute with another party and seeks compensation or some other remedy.
 To start a civil action, generally a claim or originating application is filed in the registry of the court with the relevant jurisdiction.

 - A criminal matter involves the prosecution of a defendant for a criminal offence.
-Criminal matters are commenced in the Supreme and District court with the presentation of an indictment (see below), and may lead to trials conducted by a judge and jury.
+Criminal matters are commenced in the Supreme and District court with the presentation of an indictment (see below), and may lead to trials conducted by a judge and the empanelment of a jury.

 What the registry does